Restaurant in Hanoi, Vietnam

 Is Chả Cá Thăng Long (6B Duong Thanh Street) worth the price?

 At the ₫ price tier, this is one of the clearest value cases in Hanoi's Old Quarter.
 Back-to-back Michelin Bib Gourmand recognition in 2024 and 2025 is specifically awarded for quality-to-price ratio, not just food quality alone.
 You are getting a kitchen with consecutive international validation at prices that are accessible to almost any budget.
-For the dish Hanoi is most associated with, the value case is straightforward.
+For the dish Hanoi is most associated, the value case is straightforward.

 Does Chả Cá Thăng Long (6B Duong Thanh Street) handle dietary restrictions?

-The menu centres on a single format: turmeric-marinated white fish cooked tableside with dill, spring onion, and fermented shrimp paste.
+The menu centres on a single format: turmeric-marinated white fish cooked tableside with dill, spring onion, fermented shrimp paste.
 That structure means options for those avoiding fish or shellfish-derived condiments are limited.
 The fermented shrimp paste (mắm tôm) is a core component, so guests with shellfish allergies should approach with caution.
 Dietary flexibility is not this venue's strength — it is a specialist single-dish house.

 How far ahead should I book Chả Cá Thăng Long (6B Duong Thanh Street)?

 Walk-ins work here.
-The ₫ price point and Old Quarter location mean consistent foot traffic rather than a reservations-driven model, and booking difficulty is rated Easy.
+The ₫ price point and Old Quarter location mean consistent foot traffic rather than a reservations-driven model, booking difficulty is rated Easy.
 Arriving slightly off peak hours — early lunch or before the main dinner rush — reduces any wait.
 Same-day decisions are fine.

 What should a first-timer know about Chả Cá Thăng Long (6B Duong Thanh Street)?

-The format is interactive: the fish arrives still cooking on a small brazier at your table, and you assemble each bite yourself with herbs and condiments.
+The format is interactive: the fish arrives still cooking on a small brazier at your table, you assemble each bite yourself with herbs and condiments.
 Come expecting one dish done with conviction, not a broad menu.
 The venue sits at 6B Đường Thành in Hoàn Kiếm, Hanoi's Old Quarter, making it easy to combine with other neighbourhood stops.
 Two consecutive Bib Gourmand awards confirm the kitchen's consistency, so ordering the chả cá and trusting the process is the right call.

 Is Chả Cá Thăng Long (6B Duong Thanh Street) good for a special occasion?